MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 - How to enforce globals and pointers aren't used by mods?
 - Should the compiler make sure that mods aren't using pointers?
 On the one hand this may frustrate power users who want to squeeze every bit of performance, but on the other hand it keeps the language extremely simple for any outsiders.
 - Does `static` silently need to be added in front of every mod function that the game isn't going to be loading, in order for `dlopen()` and `dlsym()` to work?
+- How can the compiler be made to throw an error if the mod uses a type like `int` when it hasn't been exported by the header?
+Ideally `int` would only be allowed if the header exports.
+Does this require our compiler need to loop over the header in order to collect all type names?
+Cause having a hardcoded blacklist of names that aren't allowed to be used by mods like `int` would make it impossible for the game developer to export it.